 - Kindness matters, so always be kind.
 Give everyone your best even when you're tired or frustrated or grumpy.
 Especially your family members, with whom it is very easy to let your guard down and be on your worst behavior.

 Three things in human life are important.
 The first is to be kind.
 The second is to be kind.
 And the third is to be kind. - Henry James

 - When you mess up, apologize sincerely.
 An apology doesn't cost you anything, and it almost always makes a difference to the person you've wronged.
-Especially get in the habit of apologizing to those closest to you, your sister, your parents, your husband, and your children.
+Especially get in the habit of apologizing to those closest to you, your sister, your parents, your husband or wife, and your children.

 - Dream BIG and set goals to make those dreams come true.
 Make plans for how to achieve them and work your plans.
 Compare yourself to where you started.
 Whether your goals are big or small, if you are making progress towards them, you are winning.

 - Step away from the screens.
 You can't live a beautiful life with your nose pressed onto the glass of a phone, tablet, computer, or tv.
 Practice being present in your life now by turning off the screens and tuning into your real life.